USArhythms/pipeline/README.md

 ## Windows acquisition computer (Widefield @ UCSD) scripts:

-    1. github clone https://github.com/USArhythms/pipeline.git [on local storage such as C:\experiments_nwb]
+1. GitHub clone [USArhythms pipeline](https://github.com/USArhythms/pipeline.git) to a local directory (e.g., `C:\experiments_nwb`).
-    2. Install [SyncBackPro] (https://www.2brightsparks.com/syncback/sbpro.html) and load data_sync.sps settings in application
+2. Install [SyncBackPro](https://www.2brightsparks.com/syncback/sbpro.html) and load the `data_sync.sps` settings in the application.
+3. Modify settings in SyncBackPro for:
+   - Backup configuration
+   - Email notification destination
-    3. Modify settings in SyncBackPro for backup, e-mail notification destination, and location of local data acquisition directories
+   - Location of local data acquisition directories

-    3a.
-Ensure local server where files will be stored has correct permissions and is mapped in Windows 3b.
-Verify which parsing script will be run before/after transfer (currently parse_widefield.m) 3c.
-Edit (text editor) launch.bat script to run correct parsing command, as appropriate
+   a.
+Ensure the local server where files will be stored has correct permissions and is mapped in Windows.

-    4. For post-processing, you may also need remote execution on server.
-        To setup password-less SSH from Windows to Linux, see README-ssh_windows_linux below
+   b.
+Verify which parsing script will be run before/after transfer.

+   c.
+Edit (using a text editor) `launch.bat` or `launch_remote.bat` to run the correct parsing command, as appropriate.
+      - **Note**: `launch.bat` example runs a MATLAB script on the acquisition computer.
+      - **N.B.** `launch_remote.bat` runs `trigger.py` (see additional notes in [README-trigger.md](README-trigger.md)).

 + [README-ssh_windows_linux.md](README-ssh_windows_linux.md) to setup password-less SSH from Windows to Linux

+## Post-acquisition server (linux):

+In example above where post-acquisition will occur, ensure script exists (Matlab or python).
+This step should include any formatting/analysis required after acquisition as well as meta-data extraction into NWB recordings files (Excel/csv)

 ## Features

----

 - Nightly transfer of data from acquisition computer to local storage computer
 - Email notification of transferred files